VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/3_spikesorting.md

 | SPIKETIMES | SPIKETIMES documents store the times spike waveforms that are read during a spike extraction.
 It DEPENDS ON the ndi.time.timeseries object on which the extraction is performed and the EXTRACTION_PARAMETERS that descibed the extraction.
 The times are in the local epoch time units. |

 3. If the app writer really loves his/her/their users, then he/she/they will create a tutorial.
 Look for a tutorial, that should be referenced in the Matlab help.
+We are working on adding tutorials for all of our included applications, but we are not there yet.